lilys-corner/Pages-Frames-and-Pixels/README.md

 - SERIES_ID and PRODUCT_ID

 Key Business Rules:
-- One customer can purchase one membership
+- One customer may purchase one membership
-- One customer can make many orders
+- One customer may make many orders
-- One product can be either plush, accessory, or home
+- One product is either a plush, an accessory, or a home item
-- One creator can create many series
+- One creator must create at least one series

 Pages, Frames, and Pixels Entity Relationships: [ERD](https://github.com/user-attachments/assets/1c85c11c-9b72-432d-8200-02d27396776f)